QA Level 3 Award in Paediatric First Aid

-If you work with children, even if on an occasional basis, then first aid training is absolutely essential.
-You need to know exactly what to do in an emergency, whether you’re alone or with other members of staff.
+If you work with children, even if on an occasional basis, first aid training is essential.
+You need to know exactly what to do in an emergency, whether you’re alone or with other staff members.

-The Early Years Foundation Stage (EYFS) Statutory Framework requires all early years providers in England to have at least one person who has a current paediatric first aid certificate.
+The Early Years Foundation Stage (EYFS) Statutory Framework requires all early-year providers in England to have at least one person with a current paediatric first-aid certificate.
 Employers should also take into account the number of children, staff and layout of the premises.
-Theu must ensure that they have adequate cover at all times to be able to react to emergency situations quickly.
+They must ensure that they have adequate cover at all times to be able to react to emergencies quickly.

 Having designated qualified first aiders in the workplace is also a legal requirement.
 The Health and Safety (First Aid) Regulations 1981 state that employers should provide adequate and appropriate equipment and enough trained first aiders to help injured or ill staff.

-Although accidents can be prevented, they can still occur so it’s important to be prepared.
-Having adequately trained first aid personnel onsite will ensure that if an emergency situation does arise, it will be dealt with in a prompt and effective manner.
+Although accidents can be prevented, they can still occur, so it’s important to be prepared.
+Having adequately trained first aid personnel onsite will ensure that if an emergency does arise, it will be dealt with promptly and effectively.

 A paediatric first aid at work qualification is only valid for three years.
-Before it expires you have a legal obligation to ensure that your employees renew this qualification.
-If you don’t, then you are putting everyone involved in your business at risk; your employees, your children and your visitors.
+Before it expires, you have a legal obligation to ensure that your employees renew this qualification.
+If you don’t, you are putting everyone involved in your business at risk; your employees, children, and visitors.

-On average, it takes 8 minutes for an ambulance to arrive; the actions that are taken during those eight minutes are critical.
+On average, it takes 8 minutes for an ambulance to arrive; the actions taken during those eight minutes are critical.